 Here you will consider the proportion of your torso, and how long or short your waist really is.
 Ever wonder where the best spot would be for the waistline of your jeans, or how long your shirts really should be?
 It's a simple proportion, yet when it's not customized can throw off an entire outfit.

 Waist to the Hip

-The Fair Fit pattern is like a puzzle, and though that may seem complex, it actually is really fun to use to help you customize your garments fit.
+The Fair Fit pattern is like a puzzle, gives you some fun flexibility to help a customize your garment's design.
 By moving the pieces around, you will see that fit doesn't have to be as complex or intimidating as it can appear to be.